maikkundev/soft-tech-project-2024/docs/report.typ

 == Results

+=== Data Visualization
+Below are all three data visualization algorithms that we have implemented.
+They are PCA, t-SNE, and EDA respectively.

+==== PCA
+PCA or Principal Component Analysis is a statistical procedure that allows you to summarize the information content in large data tables by means of a smaller set of “summary indices” that can be more easily visualized and analyzed. #footnote[#link("https://www.sartorius.com/en/knowledge/science-snippets/what-is-principal-component-analysis-pca-and-how-it-is-used-507186")[What is Principal Component Analysis (PCA) and How it is Used? - Sartorius]]

+#figure(
+  image("../assets/pca.png"),
+  caption: [
+    PCA Graph with two classes, PC1 and PC2.
+  ]
+) <pcafig>

+As seen in @pcafig, each dot represents an instance of the data, and the colors represent the different features of the data.
+In this graph we can see the seperation of the data into two features.
+Those features can be any of the features available in the dataset.

+==== t-SNE
+t-SNE (t-distributed Stochastic Neighbor Embedding) is an unsupervised non-linear dimensionality reduction technique for data exploration and visualizing high-dimensional data. #footnote[#link("https://www.datacamp.com/tutorial/introduction-t-sne")[Introduction to t-SNE - Datacamp]]

+#figure(
+  image("../assets/tSNE.png"),
+  caption: [
+    t-SNE Graph with two features, C1 and C2.
+  ]
+) <tsnefig>

+As seen in @tsnefig, just like PCA, each dot represents an instance of the data, and the colors represent the different features of the data.
+In this graph we can see the seperation of the data into two features.
+Those features can be any of the features available in the dataset.

+==== EDA
+Exploratory Data Analysis (EDA) is an analysis approach that identifies general patterns in the data.
+These patterns include outliers and features of the data that might be unexpected. #footnote[#link("https://www.epa.gov/caddis/exploratory-data-analysis")[Exploratory Data Analysis | US EPA]]

+#figure(
+  image("../assets/eda.png", width: 80%),
+  caption: [
+    EDA Histogram
+  ]
+) <edafig>

+As seen in @edafig, the histogram shows the distribution of the data, and each bar represents a feature of the data.
+It visually represents the number of instances for each feature in the dataset

 == Conclusion

 = Software Lifecycle
 Software Lifecycle or Software Development Lifecycle (SDLC) is a process used by the software industry to design, develop and test high-quality software.
-The SDLC aims to produce a high-quality software that meets or exceeds customer expectations, reaches completion within times and cost estimates.
+The SDLC aims to produce a high-quality software that meets or exceeds customer expectations, and reaches completion within times and cost estimates.

 == Agile Methodology
 Agile is a type of project management methodology, mainly used for software development, where demands and solutions evolve through the collaborative effort of self-organizing and cross-functional teams and their customers.
 It advocates adaptive planning, evolutionary development, early delivery, and continual improvement, and it encourages rapid and flexible response to change and includes six phases: Planning, Design, Development, Testing, Deployment, and Review.